Gustavo Cazonatti: Tombense

 In February 2021, Cazonatti returned to the state of São Paulo and signed for Maringá Futebol Clube.
 Later in the same year he joined Tombense Futebol Clube and helped the club to promotion from the Campeonato Brasileiro Série B as runners-up to Ituano FC.

 Having been affected by injuries, Cazonatti then went back to the state of his birth and signed for Criciúma Esporte Clube of Série B in July 2022.
 In December, he was loaned by Tombense for the following year to Associação Chapecoense de Futebol, also in Santa Catarina.
 He scored his first three goals in Brazilian football in the year's Série B: the game's only on 18 July at home to Ituano in which he was sent off in added time for catching opponent Zé Carlos while attempting a bicycle kick, and both of a 2–1 win away to Criciúma on 13 October.

 Sporting Cristal

 At the start of 2024, 27-year-old Cazonatti was loaned to Sporting Cristal in the Peruvian Primera División with the option to purchase.
 He joined compatriots Ignácio and manager Enderson Moreira at the Lima-based club.
 He played for the first time in continental football, in a 6–1 loss away to Club Always Ready of Bolivia in the Copa Libertadores, receiving a yellow card in a game played at over 4,000 metres altitude.
 Playing for the first time in a national top flight, he played 32 games and scored 3 goals, including the opener of a 2–1 home win over city rivals and eventual champions Universitario de Deportes on 23 October.

 In November 2024, Sporting Cristal made Cazonatti's deal permanent on a contract until the start of 2027.

+Mirassol

+On 23 July 2026, Cazonatti signed for Mirassol Futebol Clube in the Campeonato Brasileiro Série A. He arrived on a free transfer, with Sporting Cristal retaining 50% of his next transfer fee.